Pet Info Hut - Expert Tips: Pet Health Care And Nutrition Facts

 Should I Worry If My Cat Gags?

-Occasional gagging is usually harmless but frequent episodes warrant a vet visit.
+Occasional gagging is usually harmless, but frequent episodes warrant a vet visit.

 What Causes A Cat To Gag?